Emergence of solitons from many-body photon bound states in quantum nonlinear media: Photon bound states in Rydberg media

 \subsection{Many-body dynamics}

 Finding an analytic solution of the mean field equations~\eqref{eqMF} generalized to Rydberg interactions is more involved than in standard SIT due to the interactions.
 An approximate solution for these equations has been derived in Ref.~\cite{Rydberg-SIT} using a local field approximation that neglects two-body correlations.
 However, such a mean-field approach fundamentally breaks down in the case where $V$ is sufficiently large that a blockade radius emerges, a correlation effect in which two $|s\rangle$ excitations cannot be excited within a distance $r_b$ of one another due to the prohibitive energy cost.
-Here, we carry out an MPS simulation with bond dimension $D\gg 1$ to capture the full correlated dynamics, and we show that key aspects of the solitons that appear can be well-described by an SIT theory with renormalized parameters.
+In particular, given a Rydberg excitation in the middle of the ensemble and a peak Rabi frequency $\Omega_r$, associated with the incoming pulse, the condition $V(r_b)=\Omega_r$ sets the distance at which the pulse can overcome the dispersive Rydberg energy shift and efficiently drive a second Rydberg excitation.
+The resulting ``blockade radius'' is then $r_b=\left(C_6/\Omega_r\right)^{1/6}$~\cite{Lukin_Ryd}.
+The blockade region consisting of $N_b=2r_b$ atoms acts like an effective, single two-level ``super-atom''~\cite{Hofferberth,Hofferberth2}, within which only a single collective Rydberg excitation can be generated.
+Furthermore, this excitation experiences a collectively enhanced emission rate $\Gamma_{\rm s}=N_b\bar{\Gamma}$ into the probe mode, while the dissipation $\bar{\Gamma}_0$ into other modes remains fixed.
+For an extended ensemble the whole Rydberg medium can then be expected to consist of an array of $N/N_b$ effective super-atoms, as pictorially shown in Fig.~\ref{Fig.tow_mf}(a).
+If this picture is correct, we might expect that a generalized version of SIT should emerge by simply re-scaling the decay rate in the SIT solution of Eq.\eqref{eqSIT_solution}, where the standard SIT time delay in Eq.~\eqref{delaySIT} is modified to become $\tau=\frac{N}{N_b}\frac{4}{\bar\Gamma n^2_{\rm ph}N_b}$.
+This equation can be recast in terms of a more experimentally relevant quantity, the optical depth per blockade radius $D_b=2N_b\bar{\Gamma}/\bar{\Gamma}_0$~\cite{MPSJames,james_ryd}, such that